 For extra help on your CV you can:

 A job interview allows the employer to meet you.
-They can be done in person, online or over the phone.
+You can do them in person, online, or over the phone.

 Before the interview

 When you know you have an interview, there are a few things you can do.
 You should: